 These other assets can also be accessed using index ETFs.
 Adding other ETFs also improves your diversification, and gives you a smoother ride when you invest.

 Performance of popular Australian share market indices

-How Stockspot helps you invest
+How Stockspot can help you invest in ETFs

 Stockspot’s easy-to-use platform for investing gives you access to a portfolio of low cost index funds (known as ETFs) that’s specifically matched to you.

 We manage a proven, highly successful wealth strategy based on Nobel Prize winning research and championed by the global investment sages such as Warren Buffett.